 The form, a flat, horizontal disc on a slender, vertical pole looks original and surprising: this is apparently not a traditional parasol.
 The Frou Frou is an attractive, contemporary object that furnishes the terrace in a beautiful way and brings a new sensual experience: look, fondle and listen.
 The base is integrated into the parasol, which creates a perfect visual unit.

-The Frou Frou is a design of Davy Grosemans for Sywawa and exists in 3 colours: white, black and green.
+The Frou Frou is a design of Davy Grosemans for Sywawa and exists in 3 colors: white, black and green.

 Sywawa is a Symo brand.